VerdantFox/TwistedTowers/README.md

 # TwistedTowers
-A tower defense game built in python's Pygame.
+A tower defense game built in python's Pygame library.

 To start the game from source, launch main.py.